 Stanton Village Hall is a community space located on the A444 in the Village of Stanton, between Burton upon Trent and Swadlincote.

 The Village Hall hosts a number of regular activities including bingo nights, fitness, karate tai-chi, auctions, art classes and yoga.
 The Hall is available to hire on a regular basis or for private one-off functions.

-The Hall includes entrance foyer, main hall (redecorated in 2020), kitchen, stage and toilets (females recently renovated).
+The Main Hall includes entrance foyer, main hall (redecorated in 2020), kitchen, stage and toilets (females recently renovated).
 Learn more about the Hall's Facilities.

 We'd like to see this used more for community and charity events too.
 For information on hiring the Hall including rates, terms and capacity please visit our webpages on Hiring the Hall.

 Stanton Village Hall comprises of: